Reply to Our Critics

 A: Yes.
 MediaTransparency is a Web site for conspiracy theorists that grew out of attempts in the 1990s to blame liberal set-backs on what Hillary Rodham Clinton famously called "the vast right-wing conspiracy."
 The site was down as of September 2009, but allegations that appeared on the site in the past are still repeated by bloggers and appear on other sites.

 The site devotes much space to Heartland's alleged ties to Philip Morris and the tobacco industry.
-A former board member, Roy Marden, indeed worked for Philip Morris/Altria during some of his time on Heartland's board, and he helped convince others in the company to approve contributions to us because of our opposition to high taxes on cigarettes, the abuse of tort law leading up to the Master Settlement Agreement, and other tobacco-related issues.
+Roy Marden, who served on Heartland’s board of directors from 1993 to 2008, worked for Philip Morris/Altria during some of his time on Heartland's board (he retired in 2003).
+While on the board, he helped convince others in the company to approve contributions to us because of our opposition to high taxes on cigarettes and abuse of tort law leading up to the Master Settlement Agreement.
 This was not a conflict of interest: All nonprofit organizations put representatives of foundations and corporations on their boards with the expectation that they help "give or get" financial support.

 Philip Morris' support never amounted to more than 5 percent of Heartland's annual budget.
 None of the correspondence between Marden and his colleagues at Philip Morris suggests any improper influence over Heartland's programs or positions, and indeed there was none.
 Heartland was speaking up for over-taxed smokers and against nanny state regulations long before Philip Morris offered any funding and before Marden joined the organization's board.
 None of these simple and exculpatory facts are reported by SourceWatch.